pxmpkeen/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 3-puts.c prints a string, followed by a new line, to stdout.
 4-print_rev.c prints a string, in reverse, followed by a new line.
 5-rev_string.c reverses a string.
+6-puts2.c prints every other character of a string, starting with the first character, followed by a new line.